essweine/recipe-store/README.md

 You can, however, override use of a link generation function by providing a file containing a list of urls to check (one url per line).

-Eventually I will write utilities for doing something with the recipes.

 ## Profiles

 A profile module must contain a site_profile dictionary of parameters and a link